imgag/ngs-bits/doc/tools/SeqPurge.md

 	                      Default value: '80'
 	  -mep <float>        Maximum error probability of insert and adapter matches.
 	                      Default value: '9.9999999999999995e-07'
-	  -qcut <int>         Quality trimming cutoff for trimming from the end of reads using a sliding mindow approach.
+	  -qcut <int>         Quality trimming cutoff for trimming from the end of reads using a sliding window approach.
 Set to 0 to disable.
 	                      Default value: '15'
 	  -qwin <int>         Quality trimming window size.
 	                      Default value: '5'
 	  -qoff <int>         Quality trimming FASTQ score offset.
 	                      Default value: '33'
-	  -ncut <int>         Number of subsequent Ns to trimmed using a sliding mindow approach from the front of reads.
+	  -ncut <int>         Number of subsequent Ns to trimmed using a sliding window approach from the front of reads.
 Set to 0 to disable.
 	                      Default value: '7'
 	  -min_len <int>      Minimum read length after adapter trimming.
 Shorter reads are discarded.
 	                      Default value: '15'